Xiao-dong-Wang/Transfer-GP/README.md

 An adaptive transfer learning algorithm based on Gaussian Process, which can be used to adapt the transfer learning schemes by automatically estimating the similarity between a source and a target task.

-The code reimplemented here is from the following paper:
+Codes reimplemented here is based on the idea from the following paper:

 Adaptive Transfer Learning, Bin Cao, et al. AAAI-10